About the Precinct

 Our officers also assist the Canyon Patrol units in responding to calls in nearby canyons, which include Emigration, Parley's, Millcreek, and Big & Little Cottonwood Canyons.We pride ourselves on community service, working closely with local community councils, and neighborhood groups to deliver the level of law enforcement they expect and deserve.

 One chief, one lieutenant, and seven sergeants supervise the Millcreek Precinct.
-Thirty-one patrol officers, two full-time traffic officers, six detectives, two Community Oriented Policing (COP) officers, a School Resource officer, a victim advocate and one Secretary work within this jurisdiction.
+Thirty-one patrol officers, two full-time traffic officers, six detectives, two Community Oriented Policing (COP) officers, two School Resource officer, a victim advocate and one Secretary work within this jurisdiction.

 Our team enjoys extensive law enforcement experience.
 Officers utilize their years of training and knowledge from previous assignments to help solve crimes, complete traffic investigations, and run a highly successful Community Oriented Policing program.
 Our functional diversity is a tremendous benefit to the varying communities in which we serve.